fluxcd/website/content/en/docs/contributing/docs/proposing-changes.md

 ---
-title: Adapting docs
+title: Proposing changes
-weight: 1
+weight: 10
+description: >
+   How to propose pull requests using either the Github UI or `git` locally.
 ---

 ## Getting started